3springs/deep_ml_curriculum/README.md

 Teaches DS&ML using some Oil and Gas specific datasets and examples.
 Some of these are well log facies prediction, seismic interpretation, geospatial plotting, production plotting, and more.

-[See the product page](https://threespringstechnology.com/products/ai-training-courses/) for more information or to schedule this course email [info@threespringscapital.com](mailto:info@threespringscapital.com?subject=deep_ml_curriculum).
+[See the Three Springs Technology product page](https://threespringstechnology.com/products/ai-training-courses/) for more information or to schedule this course email [info@threespringscapital.com](mailto:info@threespringscapital.com?subject=deep_ml_curriculum).

 <div>
 <img src="reports/figures/LSTM_facies_pred.png" alt="Facies prediction with LSTM" width="200"/>